beauseate/Cyber_Snowmen_3155_Project/README.md

 **Moral is high, everyone is excited to work on the app**

 ## Week 2
-**The team is coming together, all agres this will be the greatest application to ever exist**
+**The team is coming together, all agree this will be the greatest application to ever exist**